 The historic city of Ta’izz is the third largest urban center in Yemen.
 Originally a fortified position when the Sulayhid dynasty ruled Yemen in the eleventh century, it later became an Ayyubid stronghold and the site of the Ayyubid treasury.
 The quarters of the city grew below a fortified citadel, and Ta’izz reached its golden age as the capital of the Rasulid dynasty, which ruled all of Yemen during 1229-1454.
 Ta’izz occupied a crossroads position in Rasulid Yemen, a state based primarily on trade and commerce.
 The Rasulid sultans are known to have built lavish palaces in Ta’izz, as well as mosques and madrassas, although only three religious monuments have survived from this period of the city’s history.

 In late 2018, World Monuments Fund and World Monuments Fund Britain were awarded a British Council Cultural Protection Fund grant to support conservation skills training, post-conflict planning and physical restoration in the historic city of Ta'izz, Yemen, building upon earlier support from a private US donor.
-The project will involve working with the General Organization of Antiquities and Museums (GOAM) of Ta'izz to carry out emergency repairs at the National Museum and Qubbat al-Husayniyah, an important Ottoman era mausoleum.
-Work began spring 2019 and is scheduled to conclude in December 2019.
+The project involved working with the General Organization of Antiquities and Museums (GOAM) of Ta'izz to carry out emergency repairs and restoration work at the National Museum and Qubbat al-Husayniyah, an important Ottoman era mausoleum.

-In February 2020, Watch Day was held at the National Museum to celebrate the conservation of the facades of the Qubbat al-Husayniyah.
-Watch Day was joined by staff of the National Museum as well as community members, and included arts presentation, including a short video detailing the restoration process and a ceremony presenting certificates of completion to the trainees of the Museum.
+In February 2020, Watch Day was held at the National Museum to celebrate the conservation of its facades.
+Watch Day was joined by staff of the National Museum as well as community members, and included arts presentation, including a short video detailing the restoration process and a ceremony presenting certificates of completion to the GOAM staff.